kdheepak/kdheepak.github.io/content/23-technical_writing.md

 <!-- END SLIDES -->

+A paper may be generated using a command as shown below :

+    pandoc -s -S --latex-engine=pdflatex \
+    --template=./templates/ieee-latex.template \
+    --filter pandoc-fignos \
+    --filter pandoc-eqnos \
+    --filter pandoc-tablenos \
+    --filter pandoc-citeproc \
+    --csl=./styles/ieee.csl \
+    --bibliography=./bib/research.bib \
+    -o ieee-paper.pdf paper.md

 As you can see, there are a lot of arguments that can be passed to Pandoc.
 I've found using Makefiles for recording your past commands and documenting these instructions extremely useful.
+I've barely scratched the surface with what you can do with Pandoc.
+I'll update this post with those features if I think they are relevant to writing a paper using Markdown.

 <!-- BEGIN SLIDES -->